 This means that their creativity suffers.
 In contrast, 55% of staff who’ve taken part in a fun activity in the last 6 months feel more creative.
 As such, creativity is essential for organisational success.

 After all, a workplace where people feel free to laugh helps them to share their ideas freely.
-This, of course, results in a culture where ideas bounce back and forth effectively.
+This creates a culture where ideas bounce back and forth effectively.
 It’s clear a little fun can make all the difference when it comes to business innovation.

 5. Cater To All Learners

 Fun means different things to different people.
-Someone’s micro scooter may be another person’s Harley Davidson.
-Likewise, some people’s snowboarding dream getaway might be another person’s vertigo nightmare.
+One person’s micro-scooter may be another person’s Harley Davidson.
+Likewise, someone’s snowboarding dream getaway might be another person’s vertigo nightmare.

-Most people like to have fun but some like it more than others.
-Indeed, 79% of millennials think fun at work is important, compared to only 55% of older generations.
+Most people like to have fun, but some like it more than others.
+Indeed, 79% of millennials think fun at work is important, compared to just 55% of older generations.

 6. Make Fun a Habit